 For sunset head to Thermae Bath Spa for a one of a kind experience pampering yourself under the stars.

-SATURDAY – Bath
+SATURDAY – Bath + Stonehenge

-SUNDAY – Depart Bath, arrive in York
+SUNDAY – Depart Bath, Arrive in York

-Upon arrival to York start your two-day adventure by getting acclimated to the city.
-Wander the streets making sure to walk down Shambles Street – the street that inspired Harry Potter’s Diagon Alley.
+Upon arrival in York start your two-day adventure by getting acclimated to the city.
+Wander the streets making sure to walk down Shambles Street – the street that inspired Harry Potter’s, Diagon Alley.
 While you’re there stop for something to eat at Shambles Market.
 An outdoor food truck market suited for both summer and winter.
 You’re also close to the shortest street in all of Great Britain!
 Might as well go check it out – Whip-Ma-Whop-Ma-Gate.

 York has a creepy, but charming vibe to it.
 And the locals totally play it up!
 Book a ghost tour for the evening.
-It will run you about five Euros varying company to company; no need to book in advance, the tour begins at 8pm.
+It will run you about five Euros varying from company to company; no need to book in advance, the tour begins at 8 pm.
 (Note: There are many different ghost tours and there will always be people on the streets advertising them).
 Before heading to the ghost tour stop for dinner at Pairings Wine Bar.
 Or if you’re looking for something on the go, you can’t go wrong with Drakes Fish & Chips or The Cornish Bakery.

 MONDAY – York